spsStonyBrook/spsstonybrook.github.io/README.md

     | - example.md: An example input to the tool
     | - example.html: the output of example.md
     | - postMaker.py: Script to convert.
 Usage: `postMaker.py [input\_file] [output\_file]`

-## THINGS THAT NEED TO BE UPDATED YEARLY
-- Photos!!
-When I come back to this website in 4 years, I better not be able to recognize anyone!!!1!!1!!!
-- astro.html needs to have the AST 341/346/347/390 "Next Offered" years changed yearly
-- Check to make sure all links work

 ## Conventions